mgimond/Spatial_pre2021/_book/A01-Data-Manipulation.md

    <td style="text-align:left;"> NA </td>
   </tr>
 </tbody>
-<tfoot><tr><td style="padding: 0; border: 0;" colspan="100%">
+<tfoot><tr><td style="padding: 0; " colspan="100%">
 <sup>1</sup> The `spatial*` format includes SpatialPointsDataFrame, SpatialPolygonsDataFrame, SpatialLinesDataFrame, etc...</td></tr></tfoot>
 </table>

 There is an attempt at standardizing the spatial format in the R ecosystem by adopting a well established set of spatial standards known as [simple features](https://en.wikipedia.org/wiki/Simple_Features).
-This effort results in a recently developed package called   [`sf`](https://r-spatial.github.io/sf/).
+This effort results in a recently developed package called  [`sf`](https://r-spatial.github.io/sf/) [@sf].
 It is therefore recommended that you work in an `sf` framework  when possible.
 As of this writing, most of the _basic_ data manipulation and visualization operations can be successfully conducted using `sf` spatial objects.

 Some packages such as `spdep` and `spatstat` require specialized data object types.
 This tutorial will highlight some useful conversion functions for this purpose.